FAQs

 See Student Records for more information about what is contained in a disciplinary record, who has access to disciplinary records, how long records are maintained, and how to request your record.

 Yes, it can.
-Please review the Office of Global Education’s Conditions of Participation to understand how pending student conduct cases or sanctions of Disciplinary Probation or Housing Probation may affect your eligibility to study abroad.
+Please review the Office of Global Education’s Conditions of Participation to understand how pending student conduct cases or sanctions of Conduct Probation or Housing Probation may affect your eligibility to study abroad.

 According to the Athletics Department Statement on Student-Athletes’ Conduct: